-Sydney floods impact 45,000 around Australia’s largest city
+Sydney floods burden 50,000 around Australia’s largest city

 “There was plenty of rain fall overnight and that is actually seeing some rivers peak for a second time.
 So you’ve got to take many days, if not a week, to start to see these floodwaters start to recede,” How added.

+Residents of Lansvale, in southwest Sydney, were surprised by the speed at which their area became inundated and the growing frequency of such flooding.

+“Well, it happened in 1986 and ’88, then it didn’t happen for 28 years and, so, 2016 and 2020 and now it’s happened four times this year,” a Lansvale local identified only as Terry told Australian Broadcasting Corp. television of his home being flooded.

-The wild weather and mountainous seas along the New South Wales coast thwarted plans to tow a stricken cargo ship with 21 crew members aboard to the safety of open sea.
+The wild weather and mountainous seas along the New South Wales coast thwarted plans to tow a stricken cargo ship with 21 crew members to the safety of open sea.

 The ship lost power after leaving port in Wollongong, south of Sydney, on Monday morning and risked being grounded by 8-meter (26-foot) swells and winds blowing at 30 knots (34 mph) against cliffs.

-An attempt to tow the ship with tugboats into open ocean ended when a towline snapped late Monday, Port Authority chief executive Philip Holliday said.
+An attempt to tow the ship with tugboats into open ocean ended when a towline snapped in an 11-meter (36-foot) swell late Monday, Port Authority chief executive Philip Holliday said.

-The ship was maintaining its position on Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The ship was maintaining its position Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The original plan had been for the ship’s crew to repair their engine at sea.
 The new plan was to tow the ship to Sydney when weather and sea conditions calmed as early as Wednesday, Holliday said.
-The original plan had been for the ship’s crew to repair their engine at sea.

 “We’re in a better position than we were yesterday,” Holliday said.
 “We’re in relative safety.”